 Part 1: Authority

 The decision to close or delay opening of Lake Superior College (LSC) due to weather or other emergency is made by the president or designee.
 Appropriate notification will be made by the President or designee to the Minnesota State System Office when a decision is made.
-The president’s designee is the Vice President of Administration.
+The president’s designee is the Vice President or Administration.

 The closure of state agencies by the Commissioner of Management and Budget does not apply to Minnesota State Colleges and Universities.
 The Governor of Minnesota has emergency powers to issue an executive order to change the work schedule of executive branch employees in cases of natural disaster or other emergencies (M.S.
 Section 12.21).
-This does apply to Minnesota State Colleges and Universities employees.
+This does apply to Minnesota State Colleges and University employees.

-Subpart A: Long-Term Closings.
+Long-Term Closings.
 Minnesota State Board Policy 1A.10 “Long-Term Emergency Management” applies to long-term closures.

-Subpart B: Short-Term Closings.
+Short-Term Closings.
 Per Minnesota State Board Policy 4.4 “Weather / Short Term Emergency Closings,” the authority to close College facilities six calendar days or less due to weather or other emergencies resides with the President or a designated Vice President.

 Should faculty or staff choose to stay home because of conditions, when the building is not officially closed, the appropriate leave must be requested.
 Pay will be deducted should the employee have no leave available.